-Premenstrual syndrome is the unfortunate combination of symptoms that women, or those who bleed, may experience in the week before their period starts.
-While the exact cause of PMS is still TBD — it’s still one of the great mysteries of women’s health — there are a few factors that may be at work, such as changes in both your hormones and the chemicals in your brain1.
+Premenstrual syndrome is the unfortunate combination of symptoms that we may experience in the week before our period starts.
+While the exact cause of PMS is still TBD — it’s still one of the great mysteries of women’s health — there are a few factors that may be at work, such as changes in both your hormones and the chemicals in your brain11.
 Now, for some good news: PMSing is an entirely normal part of the menstrual cycle, and usually not a huge deal for your health.
 Plus, since it follows a pretty predictable pattern, you can at least identify when you’re dealing with PMS versus something else.
 If you’re feeling breast tenderness, for instance, you can use it as a heads up that your period is on its way and maybe stash some tampons in your bag — just in case.

 Still, even though PMS is very common, it doesn’t exactly make life easy for you.
 The combo of physical discomfort and emotional stress that accompanies PMS can interfere with your daily life, interrupting your usual activities and making school or work feel a little more miserable.
 And a small number of women may even experience disabling symptoms, meaning the physical or emotional distress is so rough that you have to cancel plans or take a sick day.
 This is known as premenstrual dysphoric disorder, and it’s basically a super-intense version of PMS — think severe irritability, anxiety, depression2.
 If this sounds familiar, talk to your doctor ASAP, because there are options that can help.

 On the bright side, though?
 No matter how it happens, premenstrual syndrome is always temporary.
-For most people, PMS symptoms go away within four days after their period starts.
+For most of us, PMS symptoms go away within four days after our period starts.
 If it doesn’t, talk to your doctor so you can get to the bottom of it.

 If you’re PMSing, you may experience a combination of various symptoms, which usually fall into two categories: emotional and physical.
 PMS usually includes at least five of these symptoms, and they can range from mild to severe — it just depends on you and your body.
 On top of that, every menstrual cycle isn’t the same, even for yourself.
 You might have food cravings and feel like crying for no reason one month, and experience a breakout and mood swing the next.
 Ideal?
 Of course not — but once you have a good idea of what to expect, you can be better prepared to handle it like a pro.
 Here are the symptoms of PMS to watch out for: